 |Directorate of Defense Trade Controls (DDTC): The Directorate of Defense Trade Controls (DDTC) is charged with controlling the export and temporary import of defense articles and defense services covered by the United States Munitions List (USML).The U.S. Government views the sale, export, and re-transfer of defense articles and defense services as an integral part of safeguarding U.S. national security and furthering U.S. foreign policy objectives.|

-Overseas Business Insider: The Overseas Business Insider is a monthly newsletter with five to six unique articles spotlighting the business environment in an assortment of countries throughout the western hemisphere.
+Overseas Business Insights: The Overseas Business Insights is a monthly newsletter with five to six unique articles spotlighting the business environment in an assortment of countries throughout the western hemisphere.
 The newsletter serves as an information entry point for small businesses considering exports or investments abroad and, more broadly, as an easy to digest, periodic awareness resource for all U.S. business.
 This is currently a Bureau of Western Hemisphere Affairs (WHA) pilot program.
 Archived copies can be found here.

 Other U.S. Government Resources